family dispute arbitration in Tallahassee, Florida 32311

 Arbitration in Tallahassee: The Johnson Family Estate Dispute

 In the humid summer of 2023, the Johnson family of Tallahassee, Florida (zip code 32311) found themselves tangled in a bitter dispute over their late grandfather’s estate.
-Grandpa Harold Johnson had passed away in late 2022, leaving behind an estate valued at approximately $480,000 — including the family home, two rental properties, and assorted savings accounts.
+Grandpa the claimant had passed away in late 2022, leaving behind an estate valued at approximately $480,000 — including the family home, two rental properties, and assorted savings accounts.
 The heart of the conflict was the division of assets among his three children: Linda, Robert, and Carla.

 The dispute began when Linda, the eldest, claimed that Grandpa Harold verbally promised her the rental properties to manage, arguing she had cared for him in his final years.
 Robert, the middle child, insisted on an equal division of all assets, pointing to the will that allocated shares evenly but failed to mention the verbal agreement.
 Carla, the youngest, accused Linda of trying to manipulate the situation for personal gain.